List of Girls' Generation live performances

 The group subsequently followed up the success of their Japan tour by embarking on their eponymously titled third tour, the 2011 Girls' Generation Tour.
-The group then toured Japan for the second time in early 2013, with a total of 20 stops on their Second Japanese Tour.
+The group then toured Japan for the second time in early 2013, with a total of 20 stops on their Girls & Peace Japan 2nd Tour, which was attended by 200,000 people.

 In addition to their own headlining tours, the group has participated in multiple SMTown tours.
-The first was SMTown Live '08, and the following SMTown Live '10 World Tour saw the group (along with fellow SMTown acts) become the first Asian singers in history to reach the top 10 on the US Billboard Concert Boxcore chart.
-The group also performed on SMTown Live World Tour III, which stopped in Taiwan (ROC), Japan, South Korea, Singapore, Thailand, and Indonesia.
+Their first appearance was at SM Town Live '08, and their following participation in SM Town Live '10 World Tour saw the group (along with fellow SMTown acts) become the first Asian singers in history to reach the top 10 on the US Billboard Concert Boxcore chart.
+The group also performed on SM Town Live World Tour III (2012–2013), SM Town Week (2013), SM Town Live World Tour IV (2014–2015), SM Town Live World Tour V (2016), SM Town Live World Tour VI (2017) and SM Town Live 2022: SMCU Express (2022).